whylabs/langkit-container-examples/README.md

 different use case and contains a `test` directory with working Python code that demonstrates how to use it.
 Browse that folder if you're looking for a specific example.
 Each example either configures or calls a deployed instance of the container.

 The rest of this README will go over the process of customizing the langkit container in general.
+If you want to use the container only for logging (no validation) then you can jump directly to testing it out with the [no configuration][no_config] example.

 # Configuration Steps